 Listening to children in Cardinia Shire

-- Cardinia Shire Council is a Child Friendly City, recognised by UNICEF since 2015.
-This means we are committed to listening to children’s voices in Cardinia Shire, ensuring that children are given opportunities to be their best, and that they are valued, respected, celebrated and heard.
+- Council endorsed the Victorian Child Friendly Cities and Communities Charter, and in doing so committed to listening to children’s voices in Cardinia Shire, ensuring that children are given opportunities to be their best, and that they are valued, respected, celebrated and heard.

 - Almost 30 per cent of Cardinia Shire’s population is children aged under 17 years, so it is vital that we include children in our decision making process.
 This gives children the respect they deserve and helps them feel connected and valued within their community.